MicrosoftDocs/cpp-docs/docs/standard-library/range-adaptors.md

 ### Remarks

-This range adapter is the best way to convert a range into a view.
+This range adaptor is the best way to convert a range into a view.
 One reason to create a view from a range is to pass it by value at low cost, if passing the range by value could be expensive.

 Getting a view for a range is a useful alternative to passing a heavyweight range by value because views are inexpensive to create, copy, and destroy.
 A possible exception is `owning_view`, which is a view that owns the underlying range.